 This is a plain simple soup.
 I served this soup for supper for my family and everyone wanted seconds.
 When a teenager wants more cauliflower soup when they have the option of filling up on roasted salmon and potato wedges, you know you’ve done something right.

-If you want to reap the true benefits of cauliflower, this cauliflower soup is definitely worth trying.
+If you want to reap the true benefits of cauliflower, this soup is definitely worth trying.

-You may want to try some of my other delicious soups.
-All are simple to make and very satisfying.
+You may want to try some of my other delicious soups:

 Silky Smooth Cauliflower SoupPrint Recipe Pin Recipe

 - 1 large head cauliflower about 1-1/2 pounds, cored and cut into florets

 - 2 tablespoons Kosher salt or to taste

 - In a large stockpot over medium heat, add oil and heat until shimmering.
 Add onion and cook onions without browning for about 10 minutes.

 - Add garlic and cook until fragrant, about 30 seconds.

 - Add cauliflower and toss to coat all the pieces with onions and oil.
 Once combined and all the cauliflower is coated with oil, cover pan and cook for 5 minutes.
 This will allow for some browning of the cauliflower while steaming at the same time.

 - Bring to a boil then down to a simmer.
 Simmer on low heat, uncovered for 30 to 40 minutes.
 Puree soup in batches in a blender until smooth and return pureed soup in the stockpot.